Avastin for macular degeneration vision loss

 - What new treatments are on the horizon?

 - Always get regular eye appointments

-Avastin (bevacizumab) is a prescription injection that treats an eye disorder called wet age-related macular degeneration (AMD), as well as diabetic and other eye diseases.
-It is both highly effective and affordable, but it is used off-label by many eye doctors because it is only FDA-approved as a treatment for colon and other cancers, not for macular degeneration.
+Avastin (bevacizumab) is a prescription injection used to treat wet age-related macular degeneration (AMD).
+It is both highly effective and affordable.
+But it is used off-label by many eye doctors as Avastin is currently only FDA-approved as a treatment for colon and other cancers.